remipichon/voc/Readme.md

 ## Gitlab

-Edit your hostname in core/gitlab/gitlab.rb.
-Default is gitlab, hostname that will only work within the voc Docker overlay network.
+Edit your HOSTNAME in core/gitlab/gitlab.rb.
+Default is gitlab, HOSTNAME that will only work within the voc Docker overlay network.
 If running locally, you will need to use 'localhost' hostname to add a git remote.
 Everything else work the same.
 On a server, consider registering a DNS name even if it will work with an ip.